Corvusoft/restbed/documentation/API.md

 ### Http

-The static HTTP class offers client capabilities for consuming RESTful services.
+The static HTTP class offers limited client capabilities for consuming RESTful services.
+This will be removed in future version and replaced with the Restless client framework.

 #### Methods